rklymentiev/rklymentiev.com/content/post/computational-models-of-behavior-pt1/index.md

   focal_point: ''
   placement: 3
   preview_only: yes
-summary: How to fit reinforcement learning models to behavioral data using Maximum Likelihood Estimation.
+summary: How to fit reinforcement learning models to behavioral data using Maximum Likelihood Estimation (MLE).
+The main goal is to show how to answer research questions using modeling.
+Post goes over important steps of modeling, such as model selection, model validation, and data generation.
-categories: ["Neuroscience"]
+categories: ["Neuroscience", "Reinforcement Learning"]
 tags: ["Reinforcement Learning", "Neuroscience", "Python"]
 ---